Exchange Traded Concepts LLC Purchases New Stake in Viad Corp (NYSE:VVI)

-Exchange Traded Concepts LLC bought a new position in Viad Corp (NYSE:VVI – Get Rating) during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm bought 17,018 shares of the business services provider’s stock, valued at approximately $728,000.
-Exchange Traded Concepts LLC owned 0.08% of Viad at the end of the most recent reporting period.
+Exchange Traded Concepts LLC purchased a new stake in shares of Viad Corp (NYSE:VVI – Get Rating) during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor purchased 17,018 shares of the business services provider’s stock, valued at approximately $728,000.
+Exchange Traded Concepts LLC owned approximately 0.08% of Viad at the end of the most recent quarter.

 A number of other hedge funds and other institutional investors also recently modified their holdings of VVI.
 Cannell Capital LLC increased its position in Viad by 42.4% in the third quarter.
 Cannell Capital LLC now owns 785,952 shares of the business services provider’s stock worth $35,690,000 after buying an additional 234,109 shares during the period.
 Hood River Capital Management LLC increased its position in Viad by 72.2% in the third quarter.
 Hood River Capital Management LLC now owns 465,287 shares of the business services provider’s stock worth $21,129,000 after buying an additional 195,089 shares during the period.
 Wellington Management Group LLP increased its position in Viad by 35.1% in the third quarter.
 Wellington Management Group LLP now owns 586,745 shares of the business services provider’s stock worth $26,644,000 after buying an additional 152,361 shares during the period.
 Morgan Stanley increased its position in Viad by 71.0% in the third quarter.
 Morgan Stanley now owns 144,472 shares of the business services provider’s stock worth $6,560,000 after buying an additional 59,968 shares during the period.
 Finally, Victory Capital Management Inc. increased its position in Viad by 3.4% in the third quarter.
 Victory Capital Management Inc. now owns 1,814,992 shares of the business services provider’s stock worth $82,419,000 after buying an additional 58,972 shares during the period.
 94.06% of the stock is currently owned by hedge funds and other institutional investors.